research-team/robot-dream/doc/robot_protocol_description.md

  * Infrared distance sensor - Sharp 2Y0A02 - measures distance using infrared light.
 Measures distance from 20 to 150 cm.
  * Battery voltage is measured by using 2 resistors, making voltage divider from 6 to 5 volts(Need to check 4 NiMh accumulators max voltage).
  * Floor control is the result of analysis from 5 IR sensors at front bottom side of the robot.
 1 means there is floor, 0  means no floor.
 Used to prevent robot from falling of edges.
- * Compass - digital compass Honeywell HMC6352 -built in Arduino Robot is used to measure turn angle
+ * Compass - digital compass Honeywell HMC6352 -built in Arduino Robot is used to measure turn angle from north
  * Ultrasonic distance sensor - **unknown model** - used to measure distance to objects, closer, than 20 cm.
  * Bumper - used to detect objects by touching it.
 Based on end stop switches.
  * Internal Measurement Unit - **unknown model** - unit with accelerometers, gyroscopes and magnetometers(optional), used to detect orientation of robot;